eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 e. if the Wallet Unit has run out of unused PIDs, attestations, or WUAs, but is not able to request a new batch because it is offline, it SHALL fall back to method B (see requirement 6), or another available method.
-The User should choose which fallback mechanism to use, if applicable.
 This means that, when requested by a Relying Party, the Wallet Unit SHALL again present one of the already used PIDs, attestations of WUAs.
 The Wallet Unit SHALL return to using method A as soon as it is able to go online and request a new